 What Kind of Contractor Do You Need?

-Here are some guidelines to use when you begin searching for state-licensed contractors.
-Using s licensed contractor could help your avoid financial risk and other problems associated with unlicensed operators.
+Here are some guidelines to use when you begin searching for licensed contractors.
+By following these steps, you could save yourself from financial risk and other problems associated with unlicensed individuals.

 A general building contractor also may contract for specialty work, but must hold a specialty license for that work or actually have a specialty contractor do the work.
 The only exception is if the job requires more than two types of work on a building.
-Then it is appropriate for a licensed general building contractor to contract for and oversee the entire project.
-For example, if your kitchen remodeling will involve plumbing, electrical and carpentry work under one contract, you should hire a licensed "B" General Building contractor.
-Under these circumstances, a "B" contractor may perform all of the work on a building, or subcontract parts of the job to contractors with specialty licenses.
+Then it is appropriate for a licensed "B" contractor to contract for and oversee the entire project.
+For example, if your kitchen remodeling will involve plumbing, electrical, and carpentry work under one contract, you should hire a licensed General Building contractor.
+Under these circumstances, the "B" contractor may perform all of the work on a building, or subcontract parts of the job to contractors with specialty licenses.